So let's look at gradients of straight lines and curves.

 Firstly, we'll start with a little recap.

 We should all know at this point that to measure the gradient of a straight line,

-you need to take the changing y over the changing x.
+you need to take the change y over the change in x.

-You?re measuring stiffness or the gradient of any type of surface that is tilted.
+You're measuring the steepness or the gradient of any type of surface that is tilted.

 We sometimes call this gradient m and we use the notation delta y over delta x

 or changing y over changing x very simply.

 Now let's move on to imagining that we are doing this to a curve.

 So let's take that idea now and develop our curve, here's my x-axis and my y-axis.

 So imagine that we have a curve, and now we start to look at this curve